denten-books/plain-text/main.md

 ## 1.1 Decoding Text
 ### Introduction
 In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln-char] Let these words soak in for a moment.
-I will spend the rest of the chapter unpacking this idea.
+I will spend the rest of the book unpacking this idea.
 We will have to come to terms with what "plain text," "ASCII," and "bytes" really represent.
 But for now, a common-sense understanding of the sentiment should suffice.
 It is enough to have the intuition that texts and characters are concepts meant for humans and that bytes have something to do with (and for) machines.
 Remarkably, under the singular conditions of plain text (and even then, not always, and with many caveats), a unit of information meaningful to me (a human for the most part) gains a measure of equivalence to a byte, a unit of information "meant" for a computer.[^ln-human], [^ln-meaning]

 Not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
 From the early days of the internet, the writing of media-minded critics like Jerome McGann [@mcgann1991], Johanna Drucker [@drucker1996], and Katherine Hayles [@hayles2004], has compelled literary scholars to re-evaluate textuality in its media-specific contexts.
 Their work reminds us that the flatness of digital text endures only as an illusion.
 A substantial gap separates presentation from source material.
 Low-level, operational intuitions governing textuality--ideas about form, content, style, letter, and word--change radically as text shifts its confines from paper to pixel.
 Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).
 I contend here that some of the higher-level ills of the contemporary public sphere, the so called crisis in the academic publishing industry, for example, can be linked directly to our inability or unwillingness to come to terms with conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, dialogue, and deliberation online, would do well to take heed of textual building blocks at their foundation.
 Text matters because how it is encoded, transmitted, and stored, decides who gets to decode, receive, and access.